Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 The basic theme is forgetfulness, plain and simple, but the underlying issues are many and include that of identity versus time, tragedy versus comedy and life story versus trivial detail.

-This poem has all the hallmarks of a classic Billy Collins poem: it starts off in simple fashion, is approachable, yet as it develops comic elements come into play as well as classical allusions and much figurative language.
+This poem has all the hallmarks of a classic Billy Collins poem: it starts off in a simple fashion and is approachable, yet as it develops comic elements come into play as well as classical allusions and much figurative language.

 The name of the author is the first to go